 How to choose a blood pressure monitor and measure your blood pressure at home

-Find out how to choose a reliable blood pressure monitor so you can measure your blood pressure at home.
+Find out how to choose a reliable blood pressure monitor and watch our video showing how you can measure your blood pressure at home.

 What is a normal blood pressure reading?